 Based on the Winding Arrangement

 - Autotransformer: It will have only one winding wound over a laminated core.
-The primary and secondary share same coil.
+The primary and secondary share the same coil.
 Auto also means “self” in language Greek.

 Based on Install Location